-This Waiver assists elderly individuals to maintain their independence and avoid nursing home placement by providing services to them in their homes.
-Several types of assistance is available.
-Most relevantly personal care to help the elderly with their activities of daily living.
-Adult day care and respite care, help families who are caring for their loved one in their homes.
-Emergency response services (also known as PERS or Medical Alert systems) help individuals who live alone, as does assistance for assistive technology (medical equipment) and home modifications which allow persons to age in place.
+This Section 1115 Demonstration Waiver assists elderly individuals to maintain their independence and avoid nursing home placement by providing services to them in their home, the home of a relative, adult family care home (adult foster care), or an assisted living facility.
+Several types of assistance are available, but of course the availability of the services depends on the setting in which the senior resides.
+Most relevant is personal care to assist the elderly in performing their Activities of Daily Living (ADLs), which includes tasks such as mobility, bathing, and eating.
+Adult day care and respite care help families who are caring for their loved one in their homes by providing them a break from their caregiving duties.
+Emergency response services (also known as PERS or Medical Alert systems) help individuals who live alone, as does assistance for assistive technology (medical equipment), and home modifications which allow persons to age in place.

 The GC Waiver's self-direct care option allows family members to be paid as caregivers.
 While it is common for most states to allow the adult children of aging parents to serve as paid caregivers, Vermont is one of only a few states that also permits spouses to be paid.

 The Global Commitment Waiver has eligibility criteria related to both the finances of the applicant and of their functional abilities.
 While eligibility is not as strict as in many state Medicaid waivers, it can be very confusing.

 Individuals whose care requirements put them at risk of nursing home placement are clinically eligible for this waiver.
 However, persons with moderate needs can also receive limited care, including adult day services and homemaker support.